Factors that Affect your Credit Score

 The Bottom Line

 Your credit scores are essential, and we want to ensure you understand how they’re determined.
 The main factors that affect your credit score include your payment history, variety of credit, utilization, length of history and inquiries.
 Shopping for a mortgage and worried about your credit score?
-Make an appointment with us – our team is here to help!
+Contact us today – our team is here to help!